SpiritLetsPlays/SpiritLetsPlays/README.md

 and welcome to my GitHub Profile!

-### My Name is Louis, or Spirit, and I'm a Developer from Germany.
+### My Name is Louis, aka.
+Spirit, and I'm a Developer from Germany.
 I have knowledge in HTML and CSS.
 ## 🔭 I’m currently working on:

-  • My own website (codedotspirit.com)
+  • My own website (codedotspirit.dev)
-  • The Korewana Discord Bot Dashboard

 ## 🌱 I’m currently learning: